How to Get into UCLA Medical School + Acceptance Rate

 The UCLA Medical School's MD curriculum, known as the HEALS Curriculum, is designed to train the next generation of physicians with a focus on integrating new and emerging content into medical education.

 • In the first year (MS1), students are immersed in a case-based learning approach, designed to cultivate a physician's mindset.
-Students have an early and authentic clinical experience.
+Students have an early and authentic clinical experience

 • In the second year (MS2), the curriculum is enriched with eight diverse clerkship experiences (emergency medicine, family medicine, medicine, neurology, obstetrics & gynecology, pediatrics, psychiatry, and surgery).
 This phase of the curriculum also introduces students to a range of emerging topics in the medical field.

-• In the third year (MS3) the curriculum includes a designated period for students to immerse themselves in an in-depth, meaningful scholarly, and creative pursuit within their chosen field.
+• In the third year (MS3), the curriculum includes a designated period for students to immerse themselves in an in-depth, meaningful, scholarly, and creative pursuit within their chosen field.
 This period is known as DGSOM Discovery, and students can either enroll in one of the concurrent master’s degree programs available at UCLA or participate in the DGSOM Discovery Area of Concentration (AoC) Program.

 • In their final year (MS4), medical students at UCLA embark on clinical electives and navigate residency interviews, culminating their studies with a comprehensive capstone course.
 This year also encourages students to deepen their engagement in research and scientific exploration.

-Students may choose between two pathways to have a more focused educational experience, these are:
+Students may choose between two pathways to have a more focused educational experience.
+These are:

 • Urban health equity pathway - For students interested in focusing on communities historically marginalized, particularly in South Los Angeles, where economic and social barriers have limited access to healthcare.